ryan-wong/personal-notes/lol/shaco.md

 15. If tower about to hit you, you can ult to cancel tower attack
 16. Ward the brush and pull creep to it
 17. Invade shaco has too many variance, outcome is not always promised
-18. Right when you tower dive adn turret shot about to hit, ult and someone else gets aggro while you hit enemy champion
+18. Right when you tower dive and turret shot about to hit, ult and someone else gets aggro while you hit enemy champion